sinergitanpabatas15/Dataquiz/log.md

 **Today's Progress**: Add more images in quiz and start development on mobile and desktop version.

 **Thoughts:**: It is a pain to search for questions and images for the quizzes, but I finished it!
 The quiz part still need some adjustments for desktop versions but most of the functions are done.
 Luckily it is a simple quiz only.

+### Day 31-32: 8-9 Oct 2018

+**Today's Progress**: Create answer transition of quiz page.

+**Thoughts:**: The page is not finished yet, as the transition has some weird issues.
+Still need some time to fix it :(